david-dd-amar/cGAUGE/README.md

 ## cGAUGE: Analysis and output

-### Additional tools and packages
+## Additional comments and contact info

 cGAUGE was developed and tested in R 3.4.0

 The scripts require the following packages: MendelianRandomization (v 0.4.1 or later), limma (v 3.38.0 or later), and MRPRESSO (v 1.0).

-Installation time is negligible once these are loaded.
-However, loading the RData files (processed input data) may take a while (up to 20min) as some are large.
+For suggestions please contact us at davidama AT stanford dot edu